 - Fix any internal hard-coded URLs pointing to the original domain name, using find and replace.

 - If the new site is a subfolder of the old one, update the template directory.

 Dependency ManagerLink to this section

-Whether or not dependency manager is enabled during the cloning process, for both the source site and the clone site, has differing effects on the links in the cloned site, should files be copied over.
+Whether or not dependency manager is enabled during the cloning process, for both the source site and the clone site, has differing effects on the links in the cloned site.
 There are four possible scenarios:

 Dependency Manager Off

 All dependency tags point to clone.
 Dependency tags in the source site that point to locations other than the source continue to point to the same location in the clone.

 |Dependency tags may or may not point to the clone.|